 The cost of attending college out of state is a big consideration.

-Alleviate their concerns by taking steps to make out-of-state college affordable.
 Discover what financial assistance is available at CSU, like the WUE scholarship and merit awards.
 Dedicate yourself to searching for outside scholarships.
-Consider getting a part-time job during the school year, like a work-study or on-campus hourly position.
+Consider getting a part-time job during the school year, like a work study or an on-campus hourly position.
 Doing the work to make CSU fit financially will show your family how important attending is to you.

 During the conversation